Hans Jansen: Research

-Jansen points out that the historically questionable traditions are of great importance for the interpretation of the Quran.
+Jansen states that the historically questionable traditions are of great importance for the interpretation of the Quran.
 The Quran mostly does not reveal the situation for which a revelation was made.
 The historical context is merely indicated, at best.
 Many Islamic traditions came into being long after Muhammad on the basis of mere guesses for what situation a Quranic verse had been revealed.
 By the historically questionable traditions the interpretation of Quran is restricted since then.

 In the epilogue, Jansen concluded that Muhammad did not exist as a historical person.
 Thus, Jansen belongs to a minority within the "revisionist" school which supports this position.
 The book De Historische Mohammed was reviewed positively e.g. by Prof. Karl-Heinz Ohlig.
 A respectful but critical review was given e.g. by Stefan Weidner on Qantara.de.
 The historian Dan Diner highly acclaimed Hans Jansen's Mohammed as a work of enlightenment.